 - It can be used as a wealth transfer tool.
-By putting your life insurance into a trust, it is excluded from your estate and can be passed on to the next generation or a charity in a tax-efficient manner. - It acts as a relatively low-risk investment.
+By putting your life insurance into a trust, it can be excluded from your estate and can be passed on to the next generation through a federal transfer in a tax-efficient manner. - It acts as a relatively low-risk investment.
 Permanent life insurance can become part of a diversified investment portfolio, as it presents a place for additional savings. - It can be leveraged for retirement.
 If you are already contributing the maximum amount to your IRA or 401(k), consider using a permanent life insurance policy as another way to build tax-advantaged assets.